EL-BID/IDB-Lab-Map-LAC-Innovators-Coronavirus/README.md

 The latest version of the data is easily available through the methods below.

-### Mannualy visualize, filter and download the data
+### Visualize, filter and download the data using dynamic web interface

 [Download](https://el-bid.github.io/IDB-Lab-Map-LAC-Innovators-Coronavirus/)

-That vizualization tool pull the data directly from the map and use open source libraries to buld an web table.
+That vizualization tool pull the data directly from the map and use open source libraries to build an web friendly table.

 Main Open Source used libraries :